Connection Resilience and Redundancy

 Point-to-Point Connections

-Equinix Fabric adheres to an availability SLA of 99.9% for a single connection.
-A redundant connection, where a connection that is considered part of the same service is created on a primary port and another on a secondary port, has an availability SLA of 99.999%.
+Equinix Fabric adheres to an availability SLA of 99.9% for a single connection and 99.999% for redundant connections.
+Connections are considered redundant when two connections that are part of the same service are created with one on a primary port and another on a secondary port.

 For more detail on our SLA please see Equinix Fabric Product Policy.

-Ensure that your originating port (a-side) and your destination port (z-side) are of the same group.
+Ensure that your origin port (A-side) and your destination port (Z-side) are of the same priority.
 To create redundant connections between ports:

 - First, create a connection on a primary port and select a primary port for the destination port.